Mombuyish/Laravel-accessible-IPs/README.md

 ```

 # Exception
-When you denied by middleware, you will get 403 Forbidden.
+When you denied by middleware, you will get `403 Forbidden`.
 You can use `app/Exceptions/Handler.php` to change exception do something.

-it will get same things.
+It will get same things.